Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 Finally, the `.cb.env` file produced will look like this:

 ```
-CB_JWT_DA_COMMIT=hJ0bV40pTMShsRb9QS7fVinAsL9Roxkc
-CB_JWTS=DA_COMMIT=hJ0bV40pTMShsRb9QS7fVinAsL9Roxkc
-CB_SIGNER_ADMIN_JWT=WbdxlH32hNOMkfc6BfBHaV1WZj3vgODA
+CB_JWT_DA_COMMIT=hJ0bV40p...
+CB_JWTS=DA_COMMIT=hJ0bV40p...
+CB_SIGNER_ADMIN_JWT=WbdxlH32...
 ```

+The values shown are truncated examples; `init` generates fresh random secrets on every run.
+The file contains live secrets: restrict it with `chmod 600 .cb.env` and keep it out of backups and version control.

 The Signer service needs JWT authentication from each of its modules.
 The program creates these and embeds them into the containers via environment variables automatically for convenience.
-This is demonstrated for the Signer Service within the `environment` compose block: the `CB_JWTS: ${CB_JWTS}` forwards the `CB_JWTS` environment variable that's present when running Docker compose.
+This is demonstrated for the Signer service within the `environment` compose block: the `CB_JWTS: ${CB_JWTS}` forwards the `CB_JWTS` environment variable that's present when running Docker compose.
 The program requests that you do so via the command `docker compose --env-file "./.cb.env" -f "./cb.docker-compose.yml" up -d`; the `--env-file "./.cb.env"` handles loading the program's JWT output into this environment variable.

 Similarly, for the `cb_da_commit` module, the `CB_SIGNER_JWT: ${CB_JWT_DA_COMMIT}` line within its `environment` block will set the JWT that it should use to authenticate with the Signer service.